 Refer to Supplemental Specification titled Cross Slope Verification.
+All electronic deliverables shall be submitted according to the Resident Construction Engineer.
 As-built plans shall be electronic deliverables submitted according to the Resident Construction Engineer.

 (14) SECTION 106: SOURCE OF TELECOMMUNICATION AND VIDEO SURVEILLANCE EQUIPMENT